SAP-archive/teched2020-DAT162/exercises/ex4/README.md

 <br>![](/exercises/ex4/images/dp_anon_view.png)

-5. The report has obviously different fields an information, e.g., the epsilon is displayed, but has a very similar structure to the report we looked into in detail.
+5. The report has obviously different fields and information, e.g., the epsilon is displayed, but it has a very similar structure to the report we looked into in detail.

 <br>![](/exercises/ex4/images/dp_report.png)

-6. As a very last step, we want to mention the possibility to actually download a text based representation of this report by clicking in the upper right corner on the "Download" text.
-This can be used to archive reports and is of course available for each anonymization method.
+6. As a very last step, we would like to mention the possibility to actually download a text based representation of this report by clicking in the upper right corner on the "Download" link.
+This can be used to archive reports and this is of course available for each anonymization method.

 ## Summary

-We have seen ins this exercise that it is possible to make the anonymization views transparent to a DPPO.
+We have seen in this exercise that it is possible to make the anonymization views transparent to a DPPO.
 This is important, since the DPPO has to stay informed.